Richard9306/Furniture_store_/README.md

 ![Example screenshot](https://github.com/Richard9306/Furniture_store_/blob/develop/img/Zrzut%20ekranu%202023-07-06%20183154.png)

 ## Setup
-Project requirements/dependencies are listed in the [requirements.txt]() file.
-Where is it located?
+Project requirements/dependencies are listed in the [requirements.txt](https://github.com/Richard9306/Furniture_store_/blob/develop/requirements.txt) file.

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Project Status
 Project is:  _in progress_

 ## Room for Improvement
 Room for improvement:
 - Change all built-in texts for the user to Polish
 - Improve the readability of forms